 To the south, the emerald green expanse of the Roaring Fork drainage is rimmed by the Geissler Mountain and Twining Peak.
 Across the highway views extend south to a sea of summits in the Collegiate Peaks Wilderness.

 Lost Man Pass to Junction with South Fork Pass

 Distance from Trailhead: 9.8 miles (round trip)

 Elevation Gain: -1,200-ft.

-At the foot of the lake the path starts its decent of the Lost Man drainage, making a wide arc to the north and then west, through a large meadow with scenic views of the Williams Mountains rising to the west.
+At the foot of the lake the path starts its descent of the Lost Man drainage, making a wide arc to the north and then west through a large meadow with scenic views of the Williams Mountains rising to the west.
 The trail briefly crosses to the west side of Lost Man Creek as it drops through a boggy area filled with wildflowers and small pockets of scrub willows.

 As you lose elevation the scrub growth thickens.
 Soon the trail crosses back to the west side of the creek and plots a course slightly above the valley floor, skirting the marshy areas along the creek.
 Trees start to appear on the southwest side of the valley as you drop below the timberline.

 At 4.6 miles the trail ascends a small knoll and reaches the junction with the South Fork Pass trail at 4.9 miles.
 If you have the time and energy a side trip to the pass, gaining 140-ft. in 0.3 miles, is a pleasant diversion.
 Be forewarned that the views, while nice, are hardly panoramic.
 The junction is a good point to turn around if you are doing a long out-and-back hike from the upper trailhead.